ypriverol/github-paper/document/manuscript.md

 GitHub features.
 We provide a set of recommendations to take full advantage of GitHub's features to manage small and large bioinformatics projects and increase their profile and visibility.
-These rules have been ordered to reflect a typical development process: learning git and GitHub basics, use of branches, labelling and tagging of code snapshots, tracking project bugs and enhancements using issues, and dissemination of the final results.
+These rules have been ordered to reflect a typical development process: learning git and GitHub basics, collaboration, use of branches and pull requests, labelling and tagging of code snapshots, tracking project bugs and enhancements using issues, and dissemination of the final results.

 ## Rule 1.
 Use GitHub to track your projects